coopersmith/cooper-site/_notes/Travel/New Orleans 2019.md

 We stayed with the parade for a few hours and then split off to continue exploring.
 It was one of the coolest things I’ve ever been a part of, and I feel so fortunate to have been able to participate.

 <img src="{{ site.baseurl }}/assets/©CooperLiskaSmith_20190331_150850_3stars_.jpeg"/>

+Since writing this, I've returned to New Orleans several times.
+I keep a comprehensive guide to all my favorite spots at [[Guide to New Orleans]]